maggienagle/partner-transition/README.md

 ## 🔄 User Flow Demo

-This project includes a complete user journey demonstration:
+This project includes a complete user journey demonstration with two interstitial page options:

 1. **Yelp Demo Page** (`yelp-demo.html`) - Simulates a provider profile on Yelp with a "Book appointment" button
-2. **Interstitial Page** (`index.html`) - Transition page with logos, messaging, and animation
+2. **Interstitial Page** - Two versions available:
+   - **Manual** (`index.html`) - Requires user to click "Book on Zocdoc" button
+   - **Auto-Redirect** (`index-auto.html`) - Automatically redirects after 10 seconds with countdown
 3. **Zocdoc Booking** - Redirects to actual Zocdoc booking URL

-**To see the full flow:** Start at `yelp-demo.html` → Click "Book appointment" → Experience the transition → Redirects to Zocdoc
+**To see the flow:** Start at `yelp-demo.html` → Click "Book appointment" → Experience the transition → Proceeds to Zocdoc

 ## 🚀 Quick Start